vstinner/unicode_book/operating_systems.rst

-An application has two encodings, called code pages (abbreviated "cp"): the ANSI code page (:c:macro:`CP_ACP`) used for the ANSI version of the Windows API to decode a byte string to a character string, and the OEM code page (:c:macro:`CP_OEMCP`), eg. used for the console.
+An application has two encodings, called code pages (abbreviated "cp"): the ANSI code page (:c:macro:`CP_ACP`) used for the ANSI version of the Windows API to decode a byte string to a character string, and the OEM code page (:c:macro:`CP_OEMCP`), e.g. used for the console.
 Example of a French setup: :ref:`cp1252` for ANSI and cp850 for OEM.

 OEM code pages, or "IBM PC" code pages, have a number between 437 and 874 and